menu

 Demographics

-The education level of Warsaw citizens is a little higher than the average for US cities and towns: 23.11% of adults in Warsaw have at least a bachelor's degree.
+The citizens of Warsaw are slightly better educated than the national average of 21.84% for all cities and towns, with 21.09% of adults in Warsaw having a bachelor's degree or advanced degree.

 The people who call Warsaw home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Warsaw residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Warsaw include German, Irish, English, French, and Scottish.
+Important ancestries of people in Warsaw include German, Irish, English, Scottish, and French.

 The most common language spoken in Warsaw is English.
 Other important languages spoken here include Polish and German/Yiddish.